-Statewide, annual mean discharges for the 2003 water year were above the normal range of flow (above the 75th percentile of annual mean flows) based on streamflow data at the farthest downstream gaged locations in the Shenandoah, Potomac, Rappahannock, York, James, Roanoke, Kanawha, Big Sandy, and Tennessee River Basins.
-Annual mean discharges were at record high levels at 105 of 153 streamflow gages with more than 5 years of record.
-These levels of streamflow also are unusual in that 68 of the 153 streamflow gages set record low levels for annual mean discharge in the 2002 water year.
-Figure 1 shows annual mean discharges with the long-term mean discharges at four selected streamflow gages throughout the State.
+Statewide, annual mean discharges for the 2005 water year were in the normal range of flow (between the 25th and 75th percentile of annual mean flows based on streamflow data at the farthest downstream gaged locations in the Shenandoah, Potomac, Rappahannock, York, James, Chowan, Roanoke, Kanawha, and the Tennessee River Basins.
+Annual mean discharges were above the normal range of flow (above the 75th percentile of annual mean flows) in the Big Sandy River Basin.
+Figure 1 shows annual mean discharges with the long-term mean discharges at four selected streamflow-gaging stations throughout the State.